The Application Process

 (The process may vary slightly between clinics)

-Once all parties are screened, you will be started on a low dose birth control pill.
+Once you have completed your screening, the doctor will start you on a low dose birth control pill if you aren’t already on one.
 The purpose of taking the pill is to help get your cycle synchronized with the recipient’s cycle.

 Approximately 2 months after your initial appointment with Doctor and psychologist- you will begin the actual donation process laid out below: